aluescu/API_payment_process/README.md

 # OK test: http://127.0.0.1:5000/5295910192068929/Popescu George/2020-10-25/123/30.00
 # NOK test (date in future): http://127.0.0.1:5000/5295910192068929/Popescu George/2020-10-31/123/30.00
 # if one of the test fails, error "400 bad request" is returned
-# all tests mentioned in the code have been tested
+# all tests mentioned in the code have been tested and working
 # if all tests are good, request is made using same format to specific gateway, "200 OK" is returned